 If the country is not delivering the returns expected from investors, then investors will pull out their money.
-Money often flows out the country to seek higher rates of returns.
+Money often flows out of the country to seek higher rates of returns.

 4. Political Instability

 Similarly, political instability in the government scares investors and hinders investment.
 For example, Zimbabwe has been plagued with political uncertainty and laws favoring indigenous ownership.
 This has scared off many investors who prefer smaller but surer returns elsewhere.

 5. Institutional Framework